Today, we’re taking on the idea of financial freedom – and how we suggest redefining it to better fit your life.

 With Episode #004 of Beyond Finances, we push back against the idea that the solution to all life’s problems can be found via financial independence.
 Life is not that black and white, and we believe striking a balance between living well today while planning responsibly for tomorrow may provide even more happiness than the traditional take on “financial freedom.”

-Jump into the episode here, or check out detailed show notes and takeaways below:
+Jump into the episode here to learn more about what we see as the big problem with financial freedom (and how to solve it), or check out detailed show notes and takeaways below:

 Our Favorite Shareable Moments & Takeaways

 - Running away from something or acting out of fear is unlikely to solve the actual problem you have.
 It’s nice to have the freedom that money affords, but thinking “if I just have $X amount of money so I can walk away from anything, then I’ll be happy” is not a good approach.
 That’s not how life works.

 - Money alone cannot provide freedom or happiness.
 There’s a difference between “having more money” and “being happy.”

 - Financial freedom is not all about amassing a huge amount of money in a bank account.
 It’s more about building a life in which you get to do what you want with your time, and having multiple ways of financially supporting that life — be it through savings, investments, or continued income.

 - Money can help you leverage your situation to get more of what you want, but it’s not the end-all be-all.
 It’s a tool to help you along the way.

 - Real financial freedom is ownership over how you spend your time.